Jonathan (iony) Mikler

 Main project: Detection Transformer for Monocular 3D Object Detection.
 Check the poster here.
 The code is available here and notes are here

-• Partially disconnecting the depth-estimator lead to better performance and lower variance during training.
+• Streamlined the learning of the depth-estimator, which led to better performance and lower variance during training.

 • Proposing use of disentangled losses to improve kearning (inspired by Cube R-CNN).